Mandy Clark

 Mandy Clark (born June 9, 1982) is an American voice actress, primarily noted for her role as Tomo Takino in the English-language dub of Azumanga Daioh.
-She auditioned for ADV Films in the year 2000 without prior drama training, and landed her first episode role in Excel Saga.
+She auditioned for ADV Films in the year 2000 without prior drama training, and landed her first role in an episode of Excel Saga.
 She retired from voice acting in 2004 in order to begin attending college.
 In early 2006 she returned to Houston and has since graduated.
-She is currently working as a freelance digital artist.
-She was married in 2009.
+She works as a freelance digital artist and was married in 2009.